Frequently Asked Questions

 Q: How much spending money will I need?

 The amount of money a student will spend while abroad depends on many factors including personal spending habits and exchange rates.
-Based on student responses from past programs, we recommend about $150 - $300 a week for Spain, Ireland, Italy, England and France, and $75 - $200 in Costa Rica, Peru and China.
+Based on student responses from past programs, we recommend about $150 - $300 a week for Spain, Italy, and France, and $75 - $200 in Costa Rica, Peru, and China.
 Keep in mind that eating out, shopping, public transportation and other personal expenses are not covered by ISA-HS and can add up quickly.

 Q: How much money should I bring for traveling?